-Dr. Thomas William Lamont, was born in Treherne, Manitoba on the 25th of October, 1921.
+Dr. Thomas William Lamont was born in Treherne, Manitoba on the 25th of October, 1921.
 His father Dr. Joseph Laurie Lamont was a medical doctor as was his grandfather, Dr. Thomas Jasper Lamont.
-His mother was the former Janet Cleghorn Hopekirk, and she was born in Ireland.
-Dr. Thomas William Lamont was their only child and his mother, Janet died just 6 days after Dr. Lamont was born.
+His mother was the former Janet Cleghorn Hopekirk and she was born in Ireland.
+Dr. Thomas William Lamont was their only child.
+Dr. Lamont’s mother Janet died just 6 days after Dr. Lamont was born.
 His father married for a second time to Helen Robertson on the 28th of September, 1927.

 Dr. Lamont practiced in Tillsonburg, Ontario before moving to Wallaceburg, Ontario in 1956.

 Dr. Lamont died on the 9th of June, 1977.
-He was buried at Riverview Cemetery in Wallaceburg.
-Mrs. Lamont died on the 12th of April, 2000 and she was buried next to her husband.
+Mrs. Lamont died on the 12th of April, 2000.
+Dr. and Mrs. Lamont were buried at Riverview Cemetery in Wallaceburg.